vee-huyvunguyen/stock-FOMO/README.md

 - **AWS Glue** replaces EMR for serverless Spark execution
 - Maintains open-source compatibility through managed services
+- Astronomer for the ability to scale to zero
 - Fargate containers for custom components
 - Apify integration for managed scraping